-In addition to the liquidity provided by revenue generating products, Yorkville advances under the A&R Yorkville Purchase Agreement, B. Riley advances and B. Riley additional advances under the B. Riley Purchase Agreement and Convertible Debentures under the Securities Purchase Agreement, we will receive up to an aggregate of approximately \$126.5 million from the exercise of the Private Warrants and public warrants to purchase Common Stock (the "Public Warrants", and together with the Private Warrants, the "Warrants") (at an exercise price of \$11.50 per share of Common Stock), assuming the exercise in full of all of the Warrants for cash, but will not receive any proceeds from the sale of the shares of our Common Stock issuable upon such exercise.
+In addition to the liquidity provided by revenue generating products, advances under the A&R Yorkville Purchase Agreement, advances and additional advances under the B. Riley Purchase Agreement and the issuance of the Convertible Debentures under the Securities Purchase Agreement, as of September 30, 2023 we will receive up to an aggregate of approximately \$120.4 million from the exercise of the Private Warrants and public warrants to purchase Common Stock (the "Public Warrants", and together with the Private Warrants, the "SPAC Warrants") (at an exercise price of \$11.50 per share of Common Stock), assuming the exercise in full of all of the SPAC Warrants for cash, but will not receive any proceeds from the sale of the shares of our Common Stock issuable upon such exercise.
 However, our ability to generate proceeds will depend on the market price of our Common Stock.
-If the price of our Common Stock remains below \$11.50 per share, we believe warrant holders will be unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to us.
+If the price of our Common Stock remains below \$11.50 per share, we believe warrant holders will be unlikely to cash exercise their SPAC Warrants, resulting in little or no cash proceeds to us.